On this page

 Citation Capsule: Manufacturing Standards

 ASME PVHO-1 and ISO 13485:2016 are the foundational standards for hyperbaric chamber manufacturing in regulated markets.
 PVHO-1 governs the structural and mechanical design of human-occupancy pressure vessels; ISO 13485 governs the quality management system under which they are designed and built.
-Together they inform the evidence package that buyers should review for the USA, Europe or any other destination market.
+Together they form the compliance baseline for FDA 510(k) clearance in the USA and CE marking under EU MDR 2017/745 in Europe.
 (ASME, 2019; ISO, 2016; FDA; European Commission, 2017)

 Frequently Asked Questions